These fluffy keto blueberry muffins are made with almond flour. They're very easy to make - simply mix everything in one bowl, then bake.

 Recipe FAQs

 I use stevia glycerite in this recipe.
-It's the sweetener I use almost exclusively in my baking these days.
+It's the sweetener I use almost exclusively when baking.
 The glycerite formulation greatly minimizes the aftertaste typical to stevia products.

-If you wish, you could try using ½ cup of your favorite granulated sweetener instead.
+If you prefer to avoid stevia, use ½ cup of any granulated sweetener instead.

 I don't recommend it.
-Frozen blueberries are often mushy, and they tend to bleed into the batter and stain it.
+Frozen blueberries are often mushy and will bleed into the batter and stain it.
+They are perfect for shakes and smoothies.
+They're not suitable for baking.

-It's best to use a recipe that was specifically developed for coconut flour, such as these coconut flour muffins.
+No. Coconut flour is highly absorbent and requires extra eggs and liquid.
+It's best to use a recipe specifically developed for coconut flour, such as these coconut flour muffins.

 Serving Suggestions

-Keto blueberry muffins are excellent all by themselves!
-I sometimes cut them in half and spread them with a small amount of sweet butter (especially when they're not freshly baked).
-But for the most part, I grab one or two for breakfast or a snack.
+Just like regular muffins, these keto blueberry muffins are excellent all by themselves!
+As shown in the photo below, I sometimes cut them in half and spread them with sweet butter, especially when they're not freshly baked.
+But for the most part, I simply grab one or two for breakfast or a snack.

 Storing Leftovers